-E. For the years ended December 31, 2020 and 2019, the Group recognised rent income in the amount of \$3,256 and \$477, respectively, based on the operating lease agreement, which does not include variable lease payments.
+E. For the years ended December 31, 2021 and 2020, the Group recognised rent income in the amount of \$2,848 and \$3,256, respectively, based on the operating lease agreement, which does not include variable lease payments.

-F. The maturity analysis of the lease payments under the operating leases is as follows:
+F. The maturity analysis of the lease payments receivable under the operating leases is as follows: